ahl27/ExoLabel-release/README.md

 exolabel [input files] --attenuate=2.0 -> attenuation is 2.0
 ```

-As with required parameter arguments, note that invalid arguments (e.g., `--random-seed=abc`) will be treated as 0.
+As with required parameter arguments, invalid arguments (e.g., `--random-seed=abc`) will be treated as 0.

 * `-a (--attenuate) [optional float]`: Enables attenuation, which decreases the contribution of a node to determining the next node's community the further the node is from its initial source.
 This reduces the ability of a single "monster group" to dominate results.
 Defaults to disabled, sets to enabled (1.0) if passed as a flag.
 If given a parameter, specifies the strength of attenuation.
 Higher values create smaller communities, whereas smaller values create larger communities.
 * `-l (--self-loop) [optional float]`: Enables self-loops, potentially setting them to a specific value if provided.
 Self-loops are used as a cutoff value rather than a genuine self-loop.
 This means that, in order for a node to be assigned to a community, at least one of its incoming edges must be at least the value of `self-loop`.
 For example, suppose node A has 4 incoming edges -- 3 from community 1, each with weight 0.2, and one from community 2 with weight 0.5.
 If self-loops are disabled, node A will be assigned to community 1, since the total weight of community 1 is 0.6.
 However, if self-loops are set to 0.5, node A will be assigned to community 2, since no edge from community 1 is at least 0.5 (and at least one from community 2 is).